Frequently asked questions about SCOREBOOKS

 How is ownership of the dog documented in the scorebook?

 The owner of the dog as stated on registration is written on the last page of the new scorebook, even if it differs from owner submitted on the scorebook application.
 Once there's proof of the transfer of registration, the owner can write the new information on the next line provided in the scorebook.
 It is not necessary to send the scorebook to the AWMA to make this revision.
 We do request that you send a copy of the updated registration as proof of ownership to our AWMA scorebook chair so it can be filed with the original application.

 Note: The person in possession of the scorebook cannot add or change information on the front page of the scorebook.
 This requires submission to the AWMA along with the appropriate documentation.
 Information on the pages where titles are recorded cannot be added or changed by anyone other than the judge/hosting organization since these are official records of performance.

 What if I want to enter a trial next week and I do not have a scorebook?

 You have a few options.
-You can arrange with the AWMA scorebook coordinator to rush order a scorebook, but you will need to express mail or scan and email all paperwork.
-Additionally there is a $50.00 fee for scorebooks required within 2 weeks of receipt of the application by the secretary, however this option is not always available.
-AWMA and USA club trials allow you to post a bond for your scorebook.
+You can arrange with the AWMA scorebook coordinator to rush order a scorebook with a rush fee, but you will need to express mail or scan and email all paperwork.
+Check with the membership chair/scorebook coordinator on their ability to meet your timeline.
+AWMA will allow you to post a bond for your scorebook.
 You must make arrangements with the host club secretary before the trial.
 The club will then have to send all paperwork to the secretary so your scorebook can be issued.
 It is best to avoid this issue and order your scorebook as soon as you have your dog and registration.